mapbox/geojson.io/API.md

 Load GeoJSON data from a [GitHub Gist](https://gist.github.com/), given an argument in the form of `login/gistid`.
-The Gist can be public or private, and must contain a file with a `.json` or `.geojson` extension that is valid GeoJSON.
+The Gist can be public or private, and must contain a file with a `.geojson` extension that is valid GeoJSON.

 #### Example